vatpac-technology/pilot-procedures/docs/radio-telephony/index.md

 ### Controlled Airspace
 - Ready to Taxi
 - Airborne
-- Departure
 - Position Report when not identified
 - Updated Position Report, when previous estimate is more than **2 minutes** in error
 - Sustained variation of more than **10kt** or **Mach 0.02** from any previously notified speed or any standard descent profile
 - Aircraft performance is degraded
-- Leaving a level or reaching an assigned level
+- Leaving a level
+- Reaching an assigned level (if not identified)
 - Unable to comply with ATC clearances or instructions
-- Before leaving controlled airspace ondescent
-- Arrival

 ### IFR Aircraft in Class G Airspace
 - Taxiing (or Airborne if no VHF coverage on ground)